-Recommended: WRTG 112 (or WRTG 101) and BIOL 101.
+Recommended: WRTG 112 (or WRTG 101 or WRTG 101S) and BIOL 101.
 An introduction to ethical decision making related to human life and health.
 The aim is to form defensible positions and carefully crafted arguments based on well-supported evidence.
 Discussion covers reproductive issues, biological research, and health care.
 Emphasis is on scientific and philosophical thinking.